At a Glance

 Exploring the African bush from outside a safari vehicle is a wonderful experience.
 Get away from the noise of the 4x4 and, accompanied by your professional safari guide, begin to pick up on the smaller details of the African bush.

 Olarro overlooks the Loita Hills and bushland, in the Greater Maasai Mara region of South West Kenya.
 The lodge is situated on a 10,000 acre private Conservancy within a larger group ranch, owned by the local Masai people.
 The Conservancy sits along the corridor of the annual wildebeest migration.

 How to get there

-8 hours 30 minutes hour international flight to Nairobi Jomo Kenyatta Airport, then its 30 minute by road to Wilson Domestic Airport.
+It is an 8-hour 30-minute international flight to Nairobi Jomo Kenyatta Airport, then it is a 30-minute journey by road to Wilson Domestic Airport.
 Scheduled flights from Nairobi’s Wilson airport to Siana airstrip take about 45 minutes.
-The vehicle transfer to the lodge is approximately 1 hour 30 minutes.
-Alternatively, a short 35 minute helicopter flight direct from Nairobi will take you to the Olarro helipad.
+The vehicle transfer to the lodge is approximately 1-hour 30-minutes.
+Alternatively, a short 35-minute helicopter flight direct from Nairobi will take you to the Olarro helipad.